bGZo/soul/pages/gamepad.md

       collapsed:: true
       - ![chrome_50.png](../assets/2023/chrome_50_1673504605513_0.png){:height 286, :width 688}
         - My controller model is `1708`
-    - WAIT To buy the next generation! collapsed:: true
+    - WAITING To buy the next generation! collapsed:: true
       - Does it would be released iwth next xbox gamer?
-    - WAIT Is there a cheaper changer stand? collapsed:: true
+    - WAITING Is there a cheaper changer stand? collapsed:: true
       - This color and pink is good:
         - https://twitter.com/XboxContro11ers/status/1388533386445209606